VincentKempers/poc-curation/TIL.md

 ### webpack
 With the help of vue-loader you can bundle all the vue files in one .js

+Webpack is mostly needed to render all the files

 ### vue-cli
 can help us with the webpack configuration.
+This cli shown in the lynda.com course is on version 2.
+So i learned in the meantime how vue-cli 3 works and you can find the configuration [here](application/hello-world).